Who would have thought that 25% less sugar jelly lollies offer no true advantage for your body’s health?

 1. Dried fruits as a travel sweet: compact, bounce-proof and not messy.

 2. Dried fruit in lunchboxes.
 Replace lollies in lunchboxes with dried natural fruits - sultanas, apricots, apple rings, figs, dates, and raisins are ideal.
+Check the ingredient list on the label to make sure no extra sugars are added (dried cranberries, pineapple and mango are often sugar-sweetened).
 Avoid compressed dried fruit chews and energy balls because these are lollies in disguise.

 3. Fresh or preserved fruit for an afternoon pick-me-up naturally sweet hit.